 Whittier is a larger medium-sized city located in the state of California.
 With a population of 86,883 people and 42 constituent neighborhoods, Whittier is the 84th largest community in California.

 Housing costs in Whittier are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Whittier is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Whittier is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Whittier who work in office and administrative support (18.02%), sales jobs (11.73%), and management occupations (9.46%).

-The education level of Whittier citizens is a little higher than the average for US cities and towns: 24.21% of adults in Whittier have at least a bachelor's degree.
+The citizens of Whittier are slightly better educated than the national average of 21.84% for all cities and towns, with 24.21% of adults in Whittier having a bachelor's degree or advanced degree.